Let’s start with one simple fact: your business needs a social media presence.

 Social media opens the conversation for instant interaction, relationship building, and customer loyalty.

-But remember: you don’t have to do everything.
-Play with new ways to connect with your audience, and give yourself permission to learn as you go.
 One day, you could post a series of Instagram Stories to give customers a behind-the-scenes tour of your office.
 The next, you could host a quick Q&A session via Facebook Live video streaming.
-Over time, you’ll get a better idea of your followers’ preferences.
+Over time, you’ll better understand your followers’ preferences.

-You can create engaging video content for social media with a simple setup—good lighting, a smartphone, and a tripod.
-Also, do a test run before you go live to make sure your internet connection or hotspot has enough speed to avoid delays and interruptions.
+You can also create engaging video content for social media with a simple setup—good lighting, a smartphone, and a tripod.
+Do a test run before you go live to make sure your internet connection or hotspot has enough speed to avoid delays and interruptions.

 5. Grow Affordably

-Marketing costs add up, and not every business can afford huge campaigns.
-But you can get a lot of value for your dollar with social media advertising.
 Your business, regardless of size or budget, has an opportunity to grow your audience and reach your objectives through ads on social platforms like Facebook and Instagram.
-Even if platforms such as Instagram are primarily geared towards engagement, there are established ways to increase sales on them.
+Even if platforms such as Instagram are primarily for engagement, there are ways to increase sales on them.

 6. Provide Support